Article

 Weaknesses:

-Best For: Developers who already use VS Code and want a deeper AI‑first workflow.
+Best For: Developers who already use VS Code and want a deeper AI-first workflow with project-wide editing.

 Tabnine

-Overview: A privacy‑focused AI assistant offering on‑prem, cloud, or encrypted deployments.
-It adapts to team coding styles for consistent suggestions.
+Overview: A privacy-focused AI assistant offering on-premises, cloud, or encrypted deployments.
+It adapts to team coding styles for consistent suggestions and is the leading enterprise choice for organizations that can't use cloud-based AI tools.

 Strengths:

-• Customizable models trained on team’s private repos
+• Customizable models trained on your team's private repositories

 • Supports automated test generation and documentation